GrandChampion/CPSC-447/Interactive Views.md

 * it makes easy to lookup data

 ## Partitioning
-* It is important to decide the method to separate data in parts between views.
+* It is important to decide the method to separate data in parts between views